llyx97/Marginal-Utility-Diminishes/models/bert_ft/README.md

-This folder contains the fine-tuned BERT-base model for the glue tasks.
+This folder contains the fine-tuned BERT-base models for the glue tasks.